-Information Technology staff will be replacing all antivirus products on University-owned computers with Cylance Endpoint Protection in order to enhance our ability to predict and protect our University from cyberattacks.
+All antivirus products on University-owned computers are being replaced with Cylance Endpoint Protection in order to enhance our ability to predict and protect our University from cyberattacks.

-- On Windows computers, we will remotely disable Microsoft Defender and install Cylance starting on Thursday, January 14, 2021 and continuing over the next several months.
+- On Windows computers, we remotely disabled Microsoft Defender and installed Cylance.
 This will occur silently (without prompts) and no user interaction is required.
 When the installation completes, you will notice a small green Cylance icon in the system tray.

 - The installation of Cylance on Macintosh computers will require user interaction.
 When Cylance is pushed to Macs remotely, it will uninstall ESET and users running macOS 10.13 or higher will receive prompts to finalize the installation.
 Please follow these instructions for additional information (authentication required).

 October is Cybersecurity Awareness Month, a national program to help create awareness of the many ongoing threats we face whenever we are online.
 The Division of Information Technology is bringing this initiative to our campus, as online security is an essential shared responsibility that concerns us all.

 In October we will be sharing important security resources with you through weekly emails.
 We will also be answering your questions regarding working securely from home at our Virtual Cybersecurity Forum.

 Cybersecurity Videos (2020)